SixArmDonkey/magicgraph/README.md

 ### Transactions

-#### Overview
+#### Transactions Overview
-Transactions are used to execute save operations against some persistence layer.
+Transactions represent some unit of work, and are typically used to execute save operations against some persistence layer.
 Similar to a database transaction, MagicGraph transactions will:

 1. Start a transaction in the persistence layer when available